cole-bishop/arch-linux-install/README.md

 My custom installation.
 * Installs the `yay` pacman wrapper
 * Installs the packages found in `pkglist.txt` using `yay`
-* Automatic enabling and registering of any packages that are to be used as systemd services.
+* Enabling and registering of any packages that are to be used as systemd services.